jhbe/rpi-baremetal/README.md

 ## GDB

-Create a .gdbinit in ~:
+Create a .gdbinit in ~ on the Development PC:

     set auto-load safe-path /

-Create a .gdbinit in the project working directory if it is not already there:
+Create a .gdbinit in the project working directory if it is not already there on the Development PC:

     target remote 192.168.0.11:3333
     set remotetimeout 10

 # Running

-- Copy the just-built kernel.img to the Target RPI:
+- Copy the just-built kernel.img from the Development PC to the Target RPI:

     scp kernel.img pi@192.168.0.11:/home/pi

-Connect to the OpenOCD and transfer it to the Target RPI:
+Connect to the OpenOCD from the Development PC and transfer it to the Target RPI:

     telnet 192.168.0.11 3333
     halt